stevebf/tracyisland/PI set up.md

-Format the entire volume using Disk Utility.
+Format the entire volume using Disk Utility on the mac.
 - Run Disk Utility
 - Select the Card Reader on the left-hand side
 - Select the Erase tab